The philosophy for learning at our school is summarised in our school vision statement…

 - Psalm 91:4

 As a Church school, we make visible and promote a number of key values.
 These values help us to describe what we think is important in how we learn and live together.
 They form a focus in assemblies and collective worship, in personal and social education, in the wider curriculum, in our school rules and in the way we relate to each other.
-They are based on a set of values described by The Diocese of Bath and Wells and include; respect, love, tolerance, hope, friendship, honesty and forgiveness.
+They are based on a set of values described by The Diocese of Bath and Wells and include; perseverance, love (agape), respect, forgiveness, friendship and peace.
 Each term we focus on one of these values, how we can follow them to improve life for everyone and how The Bible can be a source for learning about these values.